 COVID-19 has shut down the country and along with it, U.S. courthouses.
 That means thousands of patients injured by hernia mesh have had their day in court delayed and denied.
 The new year will change all of that.

-Ethicon, a division of Johnson & Johnson (J&J), and Atrium Medical will face plaintiffs in two different multidistrict litigation (MDL) trials in January.
+Ethicon, a division of Johnson & Johnson (J&J), Atrium Medical, and C.R.
+Bard will all face plaintiffs in different multidistrict litigation to be consolidated in three different states.

-There are a total of 15,606 defective hernia mesh cases in the three MDLs.
-Many of the defective product cases involve a coated hernia mesh.
+There are a total of 15,606 defective hernia mesh cases filed in the three MDLs.
+Many of the defective product cases involve a coated hernia mesh, although all are made of polypropylene.

 Ethicon has settled or tried more than 40,000 pelvic mesh cases.
 Hernia mesh is made of the same polypropylene so many of the patient injury issues will be the same complaints- mesh migration, infection, pain.